seanockert/sodeploy/README.md

 ## What and why

 I use [surge.sh](https://surge.sh/) to quickly deploy web projects for sharing and testing.
-SO Deploy uses your own domain to do the same.
+SO Deploy does the same on your own domain.

-When you run the `so` command in a local folder, it creates a new public subdomain (eg. `https://my-folder.my-domain.com`) and deploys the contents of that folder to it within seconds.
+Run the `so` command in a local folder.
+It creates a new public subdomain (eg. `https://my-folder.my-domain.com`) and deploys the contents of that folder to it in seconds.

-To remove the subdomain, run `so teardown`
+To remove it, run `so teardown`.

 ## Requirements

 - A domain hosted on Cloudflare
-- macOS, Linux, or Windows (Git Bash)

 ## Quick Start